Syndicate (The X-Files)

-In The X-Files television show and feature film, the Syndicate is a "shadow government" group.
-They were also known as The Elders, The Consortium, and The Group.
-Because of their cover-up of extraterrestrial life, they were the primary antagonistic force opposing Dana Scully, Fox Mulder, John Doggett, and Monica Reyes during the series.
+In the fictional universe of the science fiction–thriller media franchise The X-Files, The Syndicate is a nefarious group of covertly allied influential government officials and businessmen.
+Also referred to as The Elders, The Consortium, and The Group, it is the primary antagonistic force opposing Dana Scully, Fox Mulder, John Doggett, and Monica Reyes during the series.

-Goals and methods
+Overview

-An embodiment of the concept of the "shadow government" in conspiracy theory lore, the Syndicate is composed of covertly allied influential government officials and businessmen.
-The Syndicate, operating at the highest levels of power, concealed from the world a program by an unidentified extraterrestrial species to colonize and repopulate the planet, as well as their own plans and stake in that future, which they held to be inevitable.
+An embodiment of the concept of the shadow government in UFO conspiracy theory lore, the Syndicate is depicted as operating at the highest levels of power, concealing from the world a program by an unidentified extraterrestrial species to colonize and repopulate the planet, as well as their own plans and stake in that future, which they hold to be inevitable.

-To carry out murder, cover-ups, sabotage and other wetworks projects, the Syndicate used an unknown number of henchmen commonly referred to as the Men in Black.
-The Men in Black were merciless protectors of the conspiracy whose true names, like the members of the Syndicate, were rarely, if ever, known.
-Many worked ostensibly for the U.S. Defense Department, Central Intelligence Agency, National Security Agency, along with various other government agencies.
-Prominent Men in Black agents included X, Alex Krycek, the Crew Cut Man, and Quiet Willy.
+To carry out murder, cover-ups, sabotage and other wetworks projects, the Syndicate uses an unknown number of henchmen commonly referred to as the Men in Black.
+Many work ostensibly for the U.S. Defense Department, Central Intelligence Agency, National Security Agency, along with various other government agencies.
+Prominent Men in Black agents include X, Alex Krycek, the Crew Cut Man, and Quiet Willy.

-The leader of the Syndicate was a former German industrialist named Conrad Strughold, who had fled his home country and relocated to Tunisia.
-However, most of the Syndicate's meetings were held at a nondescript building located on West 46th Street (with parallels to the Century Association and Ivy League alumni clubs) in New York City, and did not involve Strughold, due to the fact that his entry into the United States would potentially draw too much attention because of his ties to Nazi Germany.
-Meetings with Strughold were instead held in London.
-A possible front for the group, evidenced in the episode "Redux II", was a biotechnology firm called Roush.
+The leader of the Syndicate is a former German industrialist named Conrad Strughold, who had fled his home country and relocated to Tunisia.
+However, most of the Syndicate's meetings are held at a nondescript building located on West 46th Street (with parallels to the Century Association and Ivy League alumni clubs) in New York City, and do not involve Strughold, due to the fact that his entry into the United States would potentially draw too much attention because of his ties to Nazi Germany.
+Meetings with Strughold are instead held in London.
+A possible front for the group, evidenced in the episode "Redux II", is a biotechnology firm called Roush.
 Reportedly, series creator Chris Carter named the company after USA Today TV critic Matt Roush, who was an influential early champion of The X-Files.
-Roush's facilities were used in some experiments involving the virus, as shown in the sixth season premiere "The Beginning".
+Roush's facilities are used in some experiments involving the virus, shown in the sixth season premiere "The Beginning".
 Also, according to Alvin Kurtzweil, when the alien takeover was set to commence in December 2012, the Syndicate would have seized control of the United States via the Federal Emergency Management Agency (FEMA), which had the power to suspend constitutional government upon declaration of a national emergency.